nobias-fht/pasteur_n2v/docs/n2v/answers.md

     different data that the one you want to train on?

-    => Using a pre-trained network can be useful as this network might have learned to something well, possible on a lot more data than you have.
+    => Using a pre-trained network can be useful as this network might have learned to something well, possibly on a lot more data than you have.
 By re-training the model, also called fine-tuning, you want to make sure than the model is trained to perform well on your type of data.